nicbell/attach.js/README.md

 * Advanced Mootools example.

 --
-This project was inspired but ClientCide's Behavior project and DOM instantiation in Twitter Bootstrap.
+This project was inspired by ClientCide's Behavior project and DOM instantiation in Twitter Bootstrap.